 About this artwork

-Although the fourth century was a time of tremendous political, social, and religious change for the Roman Empire, the imagery presented on this coin tells a different story, part of an unbroken chain of powerful rulers supported by the deities of traditional Roman religion.
-Diocletian (r.
-A.D.
-284–305), through a series of administrative, military, and monetary reforms, had brought to an end the chaos of the third century.
-He also divided the rule of the vast empire under four men, a senior and junior ruler in the Western half and the Eastern half.
+The fourth century was a time of tremendous political, social, and religious strife within the Roman Empire, but the imagery on these coins tells a story of an unbroken chain of powerful rulers.
+Diocletian (reigned 284–305) enacted a series of administrative, military, and monetary reforms that brought an end to the chaos of the third century.
+He divided the vast empire into western and eastern halves and assigned their administration to four men, the Tetrarchy.
+Each half was governed by two tetrarchs, one senior and one junior in status.
+Portraits of these rulers are generic-looking, without individualized features, to reinforce the unity of their joint rule.

 - Ancient Roman